 | |

 To tackle this issue, SyncPenguin offers a practical solution.
-Our service enables seamless two-way synchronization of calendar bookings between Microsoft 365 and Google Workspace, supporting multiple users.
+Our service enables seamless and near-instant two-way synchronization of calendar bookings between Microsoft 365 and Google Workspace, supporting multiple users.
 In this blog post, we will guide you through the step-by-step process of setting up this synchronization to ensure smooth syncing of schedules across both platforms.

 Create the sync in SyncPenguin Dashboard

-If you plan to sync more than a dozen of users, we suggest creating the sync with domain-wide access.
+If you plan to sync more than a few users, we strongly suggest creating the sync with domain-wide access configuration.
 This will greatly simplify the setup process, as each individual user does not have to be manually and explicitly connected to the service.
-To indicate that your sync will be connected through domain-wide access, click Use domain-wide access? and then enable both the impersonation account for Office 365 and the service account for Google, as shown below.
-Then click Create sync.
+To indicate that your sync will be connected through domain-wide access, click “Use domain-wide access?” and then enable both client credentials access for Outlook and service account access for Google, as shown below.

 Once the sync is created, you’ll see the main sync page with the following sections:

-2. Indiviual sync profiles.
+3. Individual sync profiles.
 Here you’ll add actual users to the sync.

 Connect Google Workspace (service account)

 To obtain access to Google Workspace user calendars, SyncPenguin uses Google service account.
-This is a special account that can be created by an admin and used by server-side applications to do work on behalf of the organization or users through official Google APIs.
-You can click Service account and then How to connect service account? to see the full instructions on how to create a service account, grant domain-wide access, and connect it to SyncPenguin.
+This is a special account that can be created by an admin and used by server-side applications to do (limited) work on behalf of the organization or users through the official Google APIs.
+You can click on “Service account”, and then “How to connect service account?” to see the full instructions on how to create a service account, grant domain-wide access, and connect it to SyncPenguin.

 Google service account

-A properly connected service account will be marked with a green Connected tag on the sync page.
+A properly connected service account will be marked with a green “Connected” tag on the sync page.

-Connect Microsoft 365 (impersonation account)
+Connect Microsoft 365 (app registration)

 Once both domain-wide access accounts are connected, you can proceed with adding users to the sync.